Sharing is caring!

 1-2pm: 16oz homemade Chicken Bone Broth with salt + collagen + turmeric and ginger, 8oz hot water, 8oz room temperature water with lemon

-5-6pm: 16oz “other” Bone Broth (I’d have the Immunity Pack handy and choose whatever I was in the mood for), 8oz hot water, 8oz room temperature water with lemon
+5-6pm: 16oz “other” Bone Broth (I’d have whatever was handy and I was in the mood for), 8oz hot water, 8oz room temperature water with lemon

 Other